hashicorp/terraform-provider-google/website/docs/r/app_engine_service_split_traffic.html.markdown

 * `migrate_traffic` -
   (Optional)
-  If set to true traffic will be migrated to this version.
+  If set to true traffic will be migrated to this version gradually.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.